LeeXiuLong/SpacedFlash/README.md

-Welcome to my(Jourdan Ooi's) version of Learn2Wins Spaced Repetition Flashcard app!
+Welcome to my(Jourdan Ooi's) version of the Spaced Repetition Flashcard app!

 I have used the following technologies in the App:
 React JS